EpiData-dk/analysis/help/commands.md

 List all current result variables and their values.

 `means`, `describe`, `tables` and other estimation commands create result variables, e.g. $mean[1] or $count.
-All result variables for a commandn are cleared when running the same command again.
+All result variables for a command are cleared when running the same command again.

 <a name="listglobal" id="listglobal"></a>
 ## list global / list g